Deep Face Restoration: A Survey: Future Directions

-Existing face restoration methods aim at improving the restoration performance via significantly increasing the depth or width of the network, ignoring the computational cost of models.
+\textbf{Computational Cost}.
+Existing face restoration methods aim at improving the restoration performance by significantly increasing the depth or width of the network, ignoring the computational cost of models.
 The heavy computational cost prevents these methods from being used in resource-limited environments, such as mobile or embedded devices.
 For example, as shown in Table~\ref{table:speed}, the state-of-the-art method RestoreFormer~\cite{wang2022restoreformer} has $72.37$M parameters and $340.80$G MACs.
-It is very difficult to deploy it in real-world applications.
+The diffusion-based method DifFace suffers from a longer inference speed.
+It is very difficult to deploy them in real-world applications.
 Therefore, developing models with a lighter computational cost is an important future direction.